farique1/MSX-Basic-Tokenizer/README.md

 # MSX-Basic-Tokenizer
 v0.1

-Converts a MSX Basic ASCII program to tokenised format.
+Converts a MSX Basic ASCII program to tokenized format.

 Lightly tested with short programs and a big one only.
 There should be a lot of fringe cases and specific behaviour not found or tested yet.